CER Youth Events Procedures and Requirements

 Youth may only be driven to sites away from the event where prior parental permission has been given.
 This is arranged for outings such as social justice field trips.

 At trainings and small leadership events, the community covenants to a particular bed-time.
 At least two adults sleep in each room of youth and two adults remain awake until youth go to bed.
+Two adults wake at least once in the night to check on youth.

 Community cons have a team of youth and adults who function as a facilitator of covenant for the community.
 When the host congregation has planned the con, there is a local adult and youth who serve on this team.